ldim99/MedicalRecords/README.md

 ## Medical Records Manager

-Overall goal of this project is to provide interface for patients and doctors to be able to manage medical records, history of visits as well as being able to generate reports with doctors notes and aggregate health information
+Overall goal of this project is to provide programmatic interface for patients and doctors to view and manage medical records, history of visits and generate reports with patient summaries, doctors diagnostic and treatment information and aggregate health records

 Project implemented as a set of microservices and entity classes representing doctors, patients and visit records.
 Patient records include basic patient information - name, date of birth, gender, height and weight as well as their